KennyTangg/WorkBook/README.md

 ✅ **Dashboard & Sidebar** — Sticky sidebar navigation for pages, quick actions, and user profile access.
 ✅ **Create New Pages** — One-click “New Page” buttons with optimistic navigation.
 ✅ **Recent Pages** — See recently updated pages in your dashboard.
 ✅ **Responsive UI** — Built mobile-first, with smooth animations using Framer Motion.
+✅ **AI Assistant (Beta)** — Ask questions or extract summaries from your page content using Gemini API.

 ---